Rayann12/OnlineCourseApp/README.md

    npm start
    ```

    Visit http://localhost:3000 to access the Online Courses Application.
+It is temporarily available on the IP address, http://http://3.6.126.45.

 ## Usage